conduktor/terraform-provider-conduktor/docs/resources/gateway_service_account_v2.md

 Required:

 - `type` (String) The type of the Service Accound.
 Can only be either LOCAL or EXTERNAL.
-Default value is LOCAL.

 Optional: